Alex313031/gn-xp/docs/reference.md

   completes.
 If output timestamp is unchanged, the step will be treated as if it never needed to be rebuilt, potentially eliminating some downstream steps for incremental builds.
-Scripts can improve build performance by taking care not to change the timstamp of the output file(s) if the contents have not changed.
+Scripts can improve build performance by taking care not to change the timestamp of the output file(s) if the contents have not changed.
 ```